JavaScript Is Eating The World

 Ask them what "multithreading" is and they'll give you a blank stare!

-C, C++, Java, C#, Python, Perl and even Ruby programmers can't believe how naive and ignorant JavaScript programmers are about this matt
+C, C++, Java, C#, Python, Perl and even Ruby programmers can't believe how naive and ignorant JavaScript programmers are about this matter.
+It's like these JavaScript fanatics really don't understand how limited their preferred language is.

 Re: (Score:2)